AronSeamountain/eco-simulation/README.md

 <h4>Yvonne Hansson</h4>

 This is a simulation contains rabbits and wolves in a natural environment.

+This was created as a part of our Bachelor's thesis project.
+More information about this can be found in our report found here: [CSE_Bachelor_s_Thesis.pdf](https://github.com/AronSeamountain/eco-simulation/files/6575265/CSE_Bachelor_s_Thesis.pdf)

 This readme covers the following sections:

 - [Dev Tools](#dev-tools)
   - [Plot Data](#plot-data)